 Power Query and DAX have a lot of overlapping capabilities.
 We’ll look at when to choose one over the other and why Power BI has two separate programming languages that users can choose from when creating reports and dashboards.

-Let’s look at when to use DAX vs Power Query and where you should focus your energy if you’re studying to become a Power BI developer.!
+Power Query and DAX have some overlap in capabilities but are executed differently when developing or interacting with reports.
+We’ll explain the nuances of each one and where you should focus your energy if you’re studying to become a Power BI developer.

 What is Power Query?